livingdocsIO/gatsby-magazine-example/README.md

-## TODO:
+## About the Livingdocs-gatsby-magazine

-- brush up the README.md
-- add Video / Photo-gallery
-- footer has a 2px error because of borderTop, will solve that soon
+This magazine-starter is supposed to help you start out with Livingdocs as a headless CMS.<br/> We assume you haven't set up any custom configuration and use our magazine-component library.

 ## See it in action:

 [Gatsby-magazine example](https://jovial-shaw-3479ee.netlify.com/)

-## About the livingdocs-gatsby-magazine

-This magazine-starter is supposed to help you starting out with Livingdocs as a headless CMS.
-We assume you haven't set up any custom configurations and use our magazine-component library.

 ## Quick start

 1.  **Clone this repo**

-    Start by cloning this repository and installing the dependencies.
+    Start by cloning this repository and installing the dependencies. <br/>
+    This has been tested with Node 8.12.0, later

     ```
     git clone
+    cd gatsby-magazine-example
     npm install
     ```

 2.  **Use your own API Key**

-    in the root of your folder in `gatsby-config.js`, you'll have to swap out _yourToken_ You can find your token here: URL
+    in the root of your folder in `Gatsby-config.js`, you'll have to swap out _process.env.accessToken_ for your Livingdocs API-Token.
+    You can find your token [here](https://edit.livingdocs.io/access/124/public-api).

     ```js
     plugins: [
       {
-        resolve: 'gatsby-source-livingdocs',
+        resolve: 'gatsby-source-Livingdocs',
         options: {
           // optional, limit: default 10, max 100
           limit: 100,
+          // The accessToken is accessed at buildtime.
+          // In this example we used "netlify" and set our Token there.
-          accessToken: "accessToken"
+          accessToken: process.env.accessToken
         }
       }
     ]
     ```

-    _In a nutshell, the Livingdocs plugin will get the data and from the json that is returned, the graphQL schema will be created at build time.
+    _In a nutshell, the Livingdocs plugin will get the data and from the JSON that is returned, the graphQL schema will be created at build time.
 You can read more about the plugin here_

-3.  **Open the source code and start editing the project locally!**
+3.  **Start editing the project locally!**

     Navigate into your new site’s directory and start the project.

     ```
-    cd livingdocs-gatsby-magazine/
     gatsby develop
     ```